Home > Schengen zone > Currency in the Schengen Area

 Debit cards are widely accepted in Slovenia.

-Spain, a popular travel location, uses the euro (€).
-Whether you're in Madrid or Barcelona, you will use euros for all of your transactions.
-Before the euro became its official currency, Spain’s currency was the Spanish peseta.
+Spain uses the euro (€).
+Before the euro became its official currency in 1999, Spain’s currency was the Spanish peseta.

 Debit cards are widely accepted in Spain, but it’s a good idea to carry cash if you’re going to be traveling to small towns and villages or shopping at street markets.